danieldunderfelt/pathricia/README.md

 In fact, this router was designed to be used with only `location.hash`, so don't feel like you're missing out if you don't provide a history!
 The only real difference is that the `back` and `forward` methods will not work in hash-only mode.
 This might change in the future, but I need to keep track of the history manually, so I'll save it for a future release.

 Register a route change listener by calling the `listen` method with a function.
 The callback will be called with the new route each time the route changes.
 You can easily hook this up into your state manager, as shown above.
+If you call the fucntion tha is returned, you'll unregister your callback.

 The central methods you'll use the most is the `go` and the `get` methods.
 The `go(toRoute)` method sets the location to be what you passed as `toRoute`, and then call all listeners.
 The `get()` method just returns what the current route is.
 If there is no current route, `get()` will return what you passed the router factory as the `indexRoute` argument.
 Easy peasy.